 Soon after I began buying Japanese games in mid-2017, I began translating them.
 At the time, I barely knew the hiragana syllabary, much less any kanji, so I struggled through brute-force translation with a number of online translators and reference dictionaries.
 It was slow work.
 A single page of text would take me several days to translate (poorly).
 But once the archive began to grow, a few UCSC undergraduate students caught wind of the project and offered to help out.
 Since then, nearly two dozen undergraduate and graduate UCSC students have helped translate more than fifty games, advertisements, articles, books, and more.

 Translation and localization require an enormous amount of time and effort, and this project wouldn’t be possible without the following contributors:

-Yasheng She, Corey Pessin, Tina Peng, Ruihong Simon Yu, Jolina Lam, Christina Quach, Vienna Chan, Zijing Guo, Wenbo Xie, Julia Isom, Carlos Cisneros, Nina Koh, Tiffany Lam, Mia King, Jared Pettitt, Jesus Hernandez, Pengze Zheng, Crystal Yu, Xiao Qing Yu, Paul McCann, and The Arcade Castle
+Yasheng She, Corey Pessin, Molly Thompson, Ruihong Simon Yu, Tina Peng, Jolina Lam, Christina Quach, Vienna Chan, Zijing Guo, Wenbo Xie, Julia Isom, Carlos Cisneros, Nina Koh, Tiffany Lam, Mia King, Haley Hayashi, Joann Baldonado, Ethan Chong, Jared Pettitt, Jesus Hernandez, Pengze Zheng, Crystal Yu, Daniel Zhang, Julia Isom, Sirena Liu, Xiao Qing Yu, Paul McCann, and The Arcade Castle

-If you're interested in contributing to the project in any way, please contact me via my university email at naltice AT ucsc DOT edu or via Twitter @circuitlions.
+If you have any questions or comments, or if you’re interested in contributing to the project in any way, please contact me via my university email at naltice AT ucsc DOT edu or via Twitter @circuitlions.